-The College's Dean of Students or Title IX Coordinator can assist in explaining the student conduct process.
-The Dean of Students, Title IX Coordinator or designee are the designated recipients of reports of violations of the Expectations for Student Conduct set forth in the Policy on Student Conduct.
-The Dean of Students also administers the Policy on Student Conduct process regarding any such reports.
+The College's Associate Dean of Student Development/ Title IX Coordinator can assist in explaining the student conduct process.
+The Associate Dean of Student Development/ Title IX Coordinator or designee are the designated recipients of reports of violations of the Expectations for Student Conduct set forth in the Policy on Student Conduct.
+The Associate Dean of Student Development also administers the Policy on Student Conduct process regarding any such reports.
 The Policy on Student Conduct provides an equal, fair, and timely process (informal administrative resolution or a formal adjudication) for complainants and accused students.